zapier/zapier-platform-cli/README-source.md

 Dehydration, and it's counterpart Hydration, is a tool that can lazily load data that might be otherwise expensive to retrieve aggressively.

 * **Dehydration** - think of this as "make a pointer", you control the creation of pointers with `z.dehydrate(func, inputData)`
-* **Hydration** - think of this as an automatic step that "consumes a pointer" and "returns some data", Zapier does this automatically behind the the scenes
+* **Hydration** - think of this as an automatic step that "consumes a pointer" and "returns some data", Zapier does this automatically behind the scenes

 > This is very common when [Stashing Files](#stashing-files) - but that isn't their only use!